newideas-code/project-2/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (e.g., `feature/add-subtraction`).
 3. Make your changes and commit them with clear and concise messages.
 Follow a consistent coding style.
+Consider using a linter to maintain code quality.
 4. Push your branch to your forked repository.
 5. Submit a pull request with a detailed description of your changes.

 ## License Information

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Note:  A LICENSE file should be added to the repository.)*

 ## Tech Stack

 💻 JavaScript

 ## Acknowledgements